 Below, in the form of drop-down lists, the documentation of the automated process control system is presented, for the organization of design works on the creation and maintenance of systems.
-Requirements for ACS TP are laid in these documents to determine the purpose of systems and the degree of their safety.
+Requirements for automation are laid in these documents to determine the purpose of systems and the degree of their safety.

 1. System-wide solutions

 TP.
 Project list